-At any time during the edit process, you can create a telex envelope or remove an existing one.
+At any time during the edit process, you can create a telex envelope or remove an existing one depending on the settings for MERVA functions and user rights.
 To create a telex envelope, select Telex from the Envelopes menu.
 To remove a telex envelope, deselect Telex from the Envelopes menu.
 For a detailed description of the fields of the telex headers, refer to "Creating a S.W.I.F.T.
-Message for Telex Transmission" on page 63.
+Message for Telex Transmission" on page 60.